Patient education: Oral allergy syndrome (Beyond the Basics)

 This topic will focus on the cause, diagnosis, and treatment of OAS.

 ●Itching and tingling of the mouth, throat, and sometimes lips

 ●Slight swelling and bumpiness of the mouth, throat, or lips

-The symptoms of OAS usually begin a few minutes after a person starts eating the problematic food.
-Once the person swallows the food, the symptoms usually go away within a few minutes.
-Most people stop eating the food, because these symptoms are uncomfortable and unpleasant.
+The symptoms of OAS usually begin a few minutes after you start eating the problematic food.
+Once you swallow the food, the symptoms usually go away within a few minutes.
+Most people stop eating the food because these symptoms are uncomfortable and unpleasant.
 Occasionally, the symptoms are so mild that people continue to eat the food, but this is less common.

 Other symptoms that do not affect the mouth and throat are less common:

 ●Some people develop itching, redness, or slight swelling of the hands if they peel or handle peeled raw fruits or vegetables that cause OAS, such as mangoes, apples, or white potatoes.

 ●About 10 percent of people with OAS experience nausea or stomach upset.
 An even smaller number of people, probably fewer than 5 percent, develop more serious whole body allergic reactions, such as throat tightness, chest tightness, difficulty breathing, nausea, vomiting, diarrhea, or loss of consciousness .
 (See 'When to seek help' below.)